intel-analytics/BigDL-2.x/docs/docs/tutorials/image-classification-Flink.md

 We have reached the end of the tutorial.
 In this tutorial, we introduce how to use Analytics Zoo Inference Model for image classification on streaming.
 We write a subclass extends `InferenceModel`, and load pre-trained model.
 With that, we define  `RichMapFunction` and started with the prediction on Flink streaming.

 What goes for next?
-You could take practice.
-Load the data and pre-trained model you need to see what speedup you get.
+Try to take practice.
+Load the data and pre-trained model to see how the results get.